 At least one Family Court Judge is available twice daily (at 8:30 a.m. and 1:30 p.m.) to hear permissible ex parte matters and potentially contested emergency and scheduling motions.
-The assignment of those judges is posted daily in Room 211.

 On retained cases, parties should contact the Judge of a Case regarding that Judge's availability.